FREQUENTLY ASKED QUESTIONS

-It is a scheduled 3-4 day trip during which our agency is responsible for organizing everything necessary to make the process of buying a home in Spain easy and successful.
+It is a scheduled 3-4 day trip during which our agency is responsible for organizing everything necessary to make the process of buying a home abroad easy and successful.
 Collection from the airport, transfer to the hotel, a personal interview, advice on the best options, visits to legal advisors, these are just some of the things necessary.

 In some situations LANES OVERSEAS covers some costs, such as accommodation and breakfast in a four-star hotel, some meals and transfers to the airport